Bonjour Vietnam

 "Bonjour Vietnam" is a song composed by Marc Lavoine, co-written by Lavoine and Yvan Coriat, and recorded by Vietnamese-Belgian singer Quynh Anh.
 Lavoine said he was impressed by Quynh Anh's charm and talent as well as being touched by the feeling of a small girl who had never seen her homeland, so he wrote the song as a gift for her.
-The content of the song is about the longing of an overseas Vietnamese to the homeland.
+The content of the song is about the longing of an overseas Vietnamese for her homeland.